smrmaheshkumar/Devops_Interview_Questions_DeekshithSN/Devops_mock_interview_1.md

 ---------------------------------------------------------------------------------------------------------------------------------
 1. Why we need git?
 What makes git unique from other tools like SVN?

    Git is the most commonly used Version control system.
-It will track the changes you made to a file, so you have a recoed of what you have been done and you can revert    back to the specified versions. \
+It will track the changes that you made to a file, so you have a record of what you have been done and you can      revert back to the specified versions. \
    Git also makes collobaration easier, allowing changes by multiple people to all be merged into one sources. \
    Git is a Decentralized Version Control tool and commits are possible even if offline.
 Push/pull operations are faster when compared to SVN.